Otley: Governance

 Historically Otley was a market-town and the centre of a large ecclesiastical parish in the wapentakes of Skyrack and Claro in the West Riding of Yorkshire.
 The various chapelries and townships in the ancient parish became separate civil parishes in 1866.
 The local authority was the lord of the manor until 1864 when Otley Board was formed and many public buildings date from then on.
 From 1894 Otley formed an Urban District, and in 1897 and 1903 expanded north of the River Wharfe to include Newall.
 Since local government reorganisation in 1974 Otley has been a civil parish in the metropolitan borough of the City of Leeds, in the county of West Yorkshire.
 The parish council has exercised its option to declare itself a town council.
 The town council and the Otley Museum were both based at Otley Civic Centre until the building closed in 2010.

-Otley lies in the Leeds North West constituency of the UK Parliament and is represented by MP Alex Sobel (Labour Party (UK)).
+Otley lies in the Leeds North West constituency of the UK Parliament and is represented by MP Katie White of the Labour Party.
 It is part of the Otley & Yeadon ward on Leeds City Council and is represented by three Liberal Democrat Councillors Ryk Downes, Colin Campbell & Sandy Lay.
 It is twinned with the French town of Montereau-Fault-Yonne, south of Paris.

 Otley and Wharfedale ward has a population of 24,000, and Otley itself has a population of 14,348, according to the Census 2001.